-In the same way most visiting online dating sites are not looking for a “project,” a high percentage of today’s buyers do not want fixer-uppers.
+In the same way that most people visiting online dating sites are not looking for a “project,” a high percentage of today’s buyers do not want fixer-uppers.
 Most millennials have no idea how to improve a home and are willing to pay a premium for move-in-ready digs.

-Buyers are already embracing the new rules, and the only potential issue is how soon sellers and their listing agents will figure it out as well.
 Here are our top five tips for real estate agents looking to capitalize on their seven seconds:

 Learn how to handle classic seller arguments.
-These include, “We want to give the buyers the opportunity to upgrade the home the way they want to,” or “If we replace the carpet, the buyer may not like it and we will have wasted our money.”
+These include, “We want to give the buyers the opportunity to upgrade the home the way they want to,” or “If we replace the carpet, the buyer may not like it, and we will have wasted our money.”